 Face shapes have the ability to dictate what sunglass styles work best on us.
 Just like our body types, our respective face shapes limit us to wearing certain frames.
 While we don’t necessarily have to abide by these rules of facial structure, our favorite celebrities have taught us that knowing whether we we are round-faced like Selena or heart-shaped like Kim and Kourtney can work to our visual advantage.
 Read on to discover which sunglass frames to keep an eye out for on your next eyewear spree.

-The goal: To add definition to the face and tone down roundness
+To add definition to the face and tone down roundness

 The frame: Rectangular frames and the classic wayfarer.
 Variations of the cat-eye, particularly those angular and tapered towards the bottom can also create the illusion of a more sculpted jawline.